top of page

 Research Interests

-My research focuses on the emerging challenge of writing a global history of architecture.
+My research focuses on the challenge of writing a global history of architecture.
 To understand the profession and practice of architecture in relation to major global shifts, I posit that we need to revisit crucial moments in history when architects encountered other disciplines and in which a productive cross-cultural and interdisciplinary exchange of ideas took place.
 Currently, I am developing a new historiographic method that moves on from the idea that buildings belong to certain categories and instead starts from transnational, cross-cultural and interdisciplinary “encounters”.

 Current Position